-Bougainvillea bonsai - fast growing, abundant blooms, love heat, tolerate cool, easy to care for, alternate leaves!
+Bougainvillea bonsai - fast growing, abundant blooms, loves heat, tolerates cool, easy to care for, alternate leaves!
 What more could you ask from a tropical flowering bonsai tree?

-To create a bonsai Bougainvillea, it is not unusual to remove many of the original thick branches and restructure the design from new growth.
+To create a bonsai, it is not unusual to remove many of the original thick branches and restructure the design from new growth.

 Keep in mind, very young branches snap off easily at the point where they come off the trunk.
 Pay special attention to this when wiring.